 All: Amen.

 The Peace

 Presider: The peace of the Lord be always with you.

 People: And also with you.

+The Holy Communion

+Offertory Sentence

-The Holy Communion Offertory Sentence I beseech you to lead a life worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love.
+I beseech you to lead a life worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love.
 (Eph.
+4:1-2)

-4:1-2) During the Offertory, we invite you to donate online using our CashApp cashtag \$EmmanuelBostonGive.
+During the Offertory, we invite you to donate online using our CashApp cashtag \$EmmanuelBostonGive.

-If you are visiting or new to Emmanuel, we also invite you to take this moment to complete the Welcome Card online, linked on the inside cover of the bulletin.
-Paper Welcome Cards and gifts may be brought to the box at the chancel steps at the end of the service.
+If you are visiting or new to Emmanuel, we also invite you to take this moment to complete the Welcome Card online, linked on the inside cover of the bulletin; or our Paper Welcome card, on the seat in front of you.

-Offertory Anthem A New Year Carol

-Benjamin Britten (1913-1976)
+Paper Welcome Cards and gifts may be brought to the box in the back of the Chapel at the end of the service.

+Offertory Vom Himmel hoch

+attrib.
+Heinrich Scheidemann (1595-1663)

-(Please rise in body or spirit)
+Offertory Hymn On this day earth shall ring (Please rise in body or spirit and open your hymnal)

+Hymn 92 Personent hodie

+The Great Thanksgiving

+BCP, Prayer D, p.
+372